Track Racing - Frequently Asked Questions

 Scratch Race

 This is the simplest type of track cycling event.
 Racers start in a group, race a set distance and the first rider across the line wins.
-All riders can be eliminated should 1 rider lap the entire field.
-If only one rider laps the field, the final rider passed is second, second to last rider passed is third, going back down the field.

 Madison